 Medicare beneficiaries may want to change Medicare Supplement insurance plans for a new policy.
 Health insurance isn’t always easy; sometimes, pre-existing conditions can get in the way.
-Either way, we’re here to help you make important changes to your current plan.
+Either way, we’re here to help you make essential changes to your current plan.

 Below we’ll discuss the different health plan changes you may want to make.
 Remember that plan options vary depending on your plan’s service area.

 The best time to choose a plan is during the Medigap Open Enrollment Period without being underwritten.
-Also, if you qualify for a Special Enrollment Period, you can change plans with Guaranteed Issue Rights.
+Also, if you qualify for a Special Enrollment Period, you can change programs with Guaranteed Issue Rights.